aeternity/protocol/epoch/api/channels_api_usage.md

 #### Start update
 ##### Trigger an update
-The starter send a message containing the desired change
+The starter sends a message containing the desired change
 ```
 {'action': 'update',
  'tag': 'new',